 Transition Network Facilitation

-Transition Network Facilitation supports high school and post-high school personnel in Clackamas, Hood River, Wasco, Gilliam and Sherman counties to help students with developmental disabilities ages 16 to 21 shift from school to integrated, competitive employment.
-We share best practices, strategies and curriculum that help students explore vocations, gain work experience and set post-secondary goals.
-We’re also a convener, connecting educators with relevant agencies to identify and address school-to work transition barriers.
+Transition Network Facilitation promotes successful and seamless transition of students from school to adult life.
+Clackamas ESD serves Transition Network Facilitation in Clackamas, Hood River, Wasco, Gilliam, Sherman, Marion, Polk, Yamhill and Tillamook counties to help students with disabilities ages 14 to 21 shift from school to integrated, competitive employment.
+We share best practices, strategies and resources with schools and community partners to help improve post-school outcomes.
+We're also a convener, connecting educators with relevant agencies to identify and address school-to work transition barriers.

 Resources